raman1236/Terraform_project/README.md

 If I have more time, I should have also done below tasks
 1. To allow traffic across VNETs we can use VNT Peering
 2. For HA I have plans to create a Azure Load balancer in between app and web VMs, and Configure Network Traffic Manger in between Load balancers from different Regions for Geo redundancy
-3. Better Documentation for modules with example usage – right now only available for Azure SQL module
+3. Better documentation for modules with usage examples – right now I have created for Azure SQL module
-4. Add output.tf for respective modules
+4. Add output.tf for respective modules output
-5. Network infrastructure diagram
+5. Azure Network and Infrastructure flows diagram